micaelmz/medium-bloggy/TESTING.md

 # Bugs

-Using GitHub Projects, **a full list of closed bugs can be found [here](https://github.com/leithdm/medium-bloggy/issues)**.
-In this section we will highlight some of the more interesting ones.

 ## 1. Bug: [CKEDITOR: editor-incorrect-element.](https://ckeditor.com/docs/ckeditor4/latest/guide/dev_errors.html#editor-incorrect-element)
 ![Bug](static/testing/bug.png)

-- This bug was noticed in the console.
-The bug occurs whenever navigating to a page that includes a CKEditor Form.
+- This bug was noticed in the console was navigating to a page that had a CKEditor Form element.
-- It is worth noting that the CKEditor form(s) work fine, and are fully operational, despite the error.
+- It is worth noting that the CKEditor form works fine, and is fully operational, despite the error.
-- On further investigation it became apparent that the requested elements **id** could not be found in the page’s DOM.
-- One suggestion from the CKEditor docs was check if the passed argument points to the correct element.
+- One suggestion from the CKEditor docs was to check if the passed argument points to the correct element.
-  I confirmed that it was.
+  I confirmed that it was, and also tried renaming the variable.
 - Another suggested solution from [stackoverflow](https://stackoverflow.com/questions/62426969/ckeditor-4-not-working-due-to-error-editor-incorrect-element)
 was to create a *dummy* `textarea` element and then initialize the editor after the declaration of the `textarea` element.
-- Investigation is still ongoing.
+- The bug did has not impacted functionality, but investigation is still ongoing.

 [Go back to README.md file](README.md).